RaquelPlaza/angular5-dojo/README.md

 }
 ```

 Then to use this interface lets replace the returned type of getPlans to an Observable<IPlan[]> and variable myPlans in the my-plans component to IPlan[].
-Lets run the app and head to the My Plans page to see what happens.
+Run the app and head to the My Plans page to see what happens.

-All our data loads the so it's working the same so why bother?
-Well by defining are response types as interfaces we can get on the fly intellisense recommendations and compile time errors within the development environment.
-The typescript however compiles down to JS so it does not affect the running of the application.
+All our data loads the same so it's working the same; why bother?
+Well by defining our response types as interfaces we can get on the fly intellisense recommendations and compile time errors within the development environment.
+The typescript compiles down to JS so it does not affect the running of the application.

-This can throw up some issues, http get and post responses can get past the interface definitions so objects could be missing fields.
+However, this can throw up some issues.
+HTTP GET and POST responses can get past the interface definitions so objects could be missing fields.
 They cannot however be bypassed if they are mapped after the call.
 Mapping also allows us to split out fields if we require it.

-Let’s have a quick look at the GetPlans HTTPget call again
+Let’s have a quick look at the GetPlans HTTP GET call again

 ```
 return this._http.get<IPlan[]>("http://localhost:3000/" + 'plans')
   .do(data => {})
   .map(results => {
      return results.map(res => {
          return {
             name : res.name,
             description : res.description
           }
      })
    })
    .catch(this.handleError);

     Also add "import 'rxjs/add/operator/map';" to our imports;
 ```